M. Night Shyamalan’s 'Old' is new again

 M. Night Shyamalan is known for his contemporary thrillers with supernatural plots and twisty endings.

-You can see why I had to catch his latest film, “Old” — opening in theaters this week.
+You can see why I had to catch his latest film, “Old.”

 Another nail-biter.
 With this one, you’d think he’s been cribbing notes from Stephen King.